Andrew-Jones657/andrew-jones657.github.io/tutorials/LeafletSimple.md

 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script> <br>

 <p> This product is more useful than what we had earlier, as we can see states that are shaded with a darker shade of purple have a higher percentage of Bachelor's degree holders over 25.
-The pop ups also provide a message telling us what the percentage is in each state. </p> <br>
+The pop ups also provide a message telling us what the percentage is in each state.
+There are a few more features that would bolster this product however.
+The web map could use a title, legend, and easier way to view the underlying data in the pop ups.  </p> <br>

 <h3> The Final Product </h3> <br>